It always happens the same way.

 A lot of people have a rocky relationship with foam rollers to start with, but following a few simple guides on YouTube can help overcome this.

 Rolling out your muscles a few times a week will give you a way to work on your flexibility and help avoid muscle cramps down the road.

 There are number of apps to help guide you through gentle yoga stretching to work on your flexibility.

-Men in particular will often avoid this, but if you want to maximise your gains then stretching and flexibility is seriously underutilised.
+Men in particular tend to often avoid this, but if you want to maximise your gains then stretching and flexibility is seriously underrated.

 Does Warming Up Help Prevent Muscle Cramps?

 Making sure you’re effectively warmed up can seriously help to prevent injuries, and combined with diet, hydration and stretching, it can be the key to reducing the risk of cramp.